From an Artist’s Sketchbook: the drawings of A.T. Warbis

 5 June 2018

-The Loughborough Library Local Studies Volunteers have published a book, From an Artist’s Sketchbook.
+The Loughborough Library Local Studies Volunteers have published a book, ‘From an Artist’s Sketchbook.
 The drawings of A.T.
-Warbis as featured in the Loughborough Echo 1950s to 1970s, a “then-and-now” book compiled by Volunteer Bill Wells.
+Warbis as featured in the Loughborough Echo 1950s to 1970s.’
+A ‘then-and-now’ book, it has been compiled by volunteer Bill Wells.

-In 1939, when Petters became part of the Brush Group, he transferred to Loughborough where he married his second wife Mary and initially set up home in Market Street.
-After spending the war years in Shepshed, during which A.T. served in the Home Guard, they eventually moved to Barrow-on-Soar, living first in Cotes Road and then at Mill House.
+In 1939, when Petters became part of the Brush Group, Warbis transferred to Loughborough where he married his second wife Mary and set up home in Market Street.
+After spending the war years in Shepshed, during which A.T. served in the Home Guard, the family eventually moved to Barrow-on-Soar, living first in Cotes Road and then at Mill House.

 It has been estimated that during his long career A.T. published over 5,000 black and white sketches – at one time having thirty different drawings in 30 different publications.
 He died in 1976 at the age of 92 and lies in the cemetery on Cotes Road in Barrow.